Even before movies like Jaws, New England was known for its beaches. Though not necessarily Connecticut beaches.

-But the biggest draw to Sherwood Island is, of course, the beach.
+But the biggest draw to Sherwood Island State Park is, of course, the beach.

 One of the most unique features of the beach is the three-color sand.
 Added to the more typical cream-colored sand is red and black sand, from garnet and magnetite, respectively.